 The Club celebrates its 126th Anniversary this year.
 We hope you will join us in this celebration and support our efforts to preserve our historic Clubhouse for future generations.

 The scope of this project includes the gutting and renovating of kitchen (last known renovation in 1949), the creation of a separate storage area (for chairs and building supplies) and the construction of a catering pavilion in the rear of the building.
-To see rendering A of the new kitchen, click here.
-To see rendering B of the new kitchen click here and to see the Pavillion, click here.

 It is estimated that this project will cost up to $150,000.
 The architect for the project is Luigi Vitalini of Vitalini Corozzini Architects and Ted Stahl of Ted Stahl Interior Design is our designer.
 Mr. Stahl has graciously donated his expertise as the designer.
 Former President Nancy Boggio is project coordinator on behalf of the club working with our architect and kitchen designer.
 Inkind gifts are also being sought for this project.
 For more information on inkind gifts, contact Nancy Boggio.